Tracheostomy tube - eatingTrach - eating

 - Sit up as straight as possible when you eat.

-- If your tracheostomy tube has a cuff, deflate the cuff to make it easier to swallow.
+If your tracheostomy tube has a cuff, the speech therapist or provider will ensure the cuff is deflated during meal times.
+This will make it easier to swallow.

 When to Call the Doctor

-You and your health care provider must watch for two important problems:
+You and your health care provider must watch for 2 important problems:

 - Choking and breathing food particles into your airway (called aspiration) that can lead to a lung infection